 Position the mouse at the far left of the record/row you want to select.
 The mouse pointer should change to an arrow pointing towards the row.
 At this point, simply click the left mouse button and the row should highlight in a different color.
 You can select as many rows/records as you want by holding down the Control Key as you click the desired rows.
 To de-select a row, repeat the same procedure.
-Marking multiple records is used in combination with the EDIT, DELETE MARKED ROW(S) menu commands for deleting multiple records.
+To mark inclusive rows, hold down the Shift Key, then mark the first and last record.
+Marking multiple records is used in combination with the EDIT, DELETE MARKED ROW (S) menu commands for deleting multiple records.